 \section{Introduction}

-We study a statistical method of estimating the interaction strength in the graphon mean-field interacting particle system introduced in~\cite{BayraktarChakrabortyWu2023}.
-Particles in such a system are characterized not only by a feature vector in a physical space $\R^d$ but also a ``type'' that is indexed by $I = [0, 1]$.
-The interaction strength between different types is quantified by a graphon function $G: I \times I \to [0, 1]$.
+We study a statistical method to estimate the interaction strength in the graphon mean-field interaction particle system introduced in~\cite{BayraktarChakrabortyWu2023}.
+The particles in such a system are characterized by not only the feature vector in a physical space $\R^d$ but also the ``type'' indexed by $I = [0, 1]$.
+The interaction strength between particles of different types is quantified by a graphon function $G: I \times I \to [0, 1]$.

 Precisely, the system consists of a family of diffusion processes with dynamics